UltraMessaging/rtlim/README.md

 ## Alternatives

 One problem with this approach is selecting the sending rate limit.
-You want to set the rate limit as high as possible so as to avoid unnecessary latency, but not so high that you risk dropping data due to overload.
+You want to set the rate limit as high as possible to avoid unnecessary latency, but not so high that you risk dropping data due to overload.
-This typically requres experimental testing to determine the best rate limit.
+It typically requires experimental testing to determine the best rate limit.
 It would be nice if the system itself could determine.